factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/migration/README.md

 In some cases it can be convenient to execute a one time migration.
 For that case the storage api has a special api.

-The mayor difference of a one time migration is that the data are updated in the storage after the migration.
+The major difference of a one-time migration is that the data is updated in the storage after the migration.

 ## Example
 [**code**](https://github.com/factoryfx/factoryfx/tree/master/docu/src/main/java/io/github/factoryfx/docu/migration)